-Designed to support today’s community needs—from social justice to culturally competent health care—the University of Denver’s Graduate School of Social Work’s MSW@Denver program offers two areas of concentration.
-Both traditional and Advanced-Standing MSW students select a specialization (concentration) that offers creative opportunities to cultivate expertise in vital areas of social work.
+Designed to support today’s community needs—from social justice to culturally competent health care—the University of Denver’s Graduate School of Social Work’s MSW@Denver program allows students to customize their own MSW pathway under the Advanced Social Work Practice concentration.
+You can consider sample pathways in Mental Health and Trauma and Health and, Equity and Wellness, or create your own.
+Courses in both the Online MSW and Online Advanced-Standing MSW programs (pathway) offer creative opportunities to cultivate expertise in vital areas of social work.

 Redefine what it means to live with mental illness, addiction and/or trauma.
 In this concentration, you will focus on comprehensive assessment, advanced interventions based on cognitive approaches and trauma-informed care.
 With a strong foundation in theory, you’ll develop skills to support informed clinical decision-making that empowers individuals, families and communities.

 Intersections of Mental Health, Substance Use and Trauma